mogu-lab/probabilistic-foundations-of-ml/introduction.md

 ## Your Role at the Intergalactic Hypothetical Hospital (IHH)

 **About.** The IHH is a research and teaching hospital located in the far corner of the universe.
 It serves a large number of intergalactic beings in the area.
-Like many modern hospitals, it collects large amounts of data about its patients (with their consent, of course), with goal of leveraging this data to improve patient care.
+Like many modern hospitals, it collects large amounts of data about its patients (with their consent, of course), with the goal of leveraging this data to improve patient care.
 Unfortunately, doctors are incredibly busy focusing on the patients; when a new patient arrives, they don't have time to inform their care based on the data they have.
 That is, they don't have time to comb through all previously collected data, find similar patients, and determine how care for previous patients informs care for new patients.
 Moreover, they don't have time to look at population-level trends or use data to research new treatment methods.

 <center>